sapslaj/sapslaj.github.io/about.md

 ## About the blag
 Now, the interesting part: Jekyll site hosted on GitHub with custom skin.
 Search is client-side lunr.js.
 Octopress running under the hood.

+Some assets are provided by [W3 Creative Lab](http://w3creativelab.com/).